andrew-breunig/n_queens/README.md

 ======
 ```

-By using permutations instead of combinations, we impose the additional constraint of unique order of elements, and eliminate the possibility of duplicate solutions.
+By using [permutations](https://en.wikipedia.org/wiki/Permutation) instead of combinations, we impose the additional constraint of unique order of elements, eliminating the possibility of duplicate solutions.

-As apparent in the example above, this method will not rule out diagonal threats.
-A diagonal threat occurs when the absolute difference between the row placements of two queens equals the absolute difference between their column placements.

-With that check in place, here's an example of an actual solution for the scenario above:
+These methods do not eliminate diagonal threats like those depicted in the example above.
+Diagonal threats are characterized by the following condition:

+`(row(queen1) - row(queen2)).abs == (col(queen1) - col(queen2)).abs`

 * 4 x 4 chessboard
 * _combination b:_ `[3,1,4,2]`
 * _column 1: row 3, column 2: row 1, column 3: row 4, column 4, row 2_
-* _mapped board:_
 ```
 ======
 |-Q--|